tom-h/Corpus-Cleaning/PITCHME.md

 Many linguistics projects start with the gathering of language data into a collection called a “corpus”

-- The corpus may be a subset of archived materials, and may incorporate work produced by others.
-Ideally, it is built on citable sources.
+- CoEDL has a central project to capture corpora of Australian and Pacific language materials |

 ---

-- CoEDL has a separate project to capture corpora of Australian and Pacific language materials The primary object in a textual corpus is the text, while annotations contextualise this text
+- The primary object in a (textual) corpus is the text |
-- This inverts the relationship between the notion of the audio as the primary source.
-An audio segment instead contextualises the text!
+  - annotations contextualise/interpret this text |
+  - timecodes are annotations on text |
+- "audiovisual corpus" |

 ---

+## Corpus

-A corpus aggregates individual transcripts/sessions into a larger “document” or database
+- A corpus aggregates individual transcripts/sessions/documents/text into a larger “document” or database |

-- This means that structure and coding of comparable categories needs to be equivalent across individual documents
+- coding of comparable categories needs to be equivalent across individual documents |
+  - otherwise "counting" becomes fairly meaningless |

 ---

+## Baseline text

+- transcription |
+- tokenised text |

+---
+## Annotation

+- structures "above" |
+- structures "below" |

+---

+## Metadata

+- metadata for a corpus can be more complex than archiving
+- contextualises a fragment of text
+- general statements become less useful (e.g., a list of speakers)

+---

 ## Design

 - Design limits/shapes potential uses
   - What kinds of questions can be asked?
   - What structure best communicates categories of information?

 ---

-- Historical conventions are driven by a need to save space on a printed page, and the need to save time when typing it all in
-- Humans are terrible at being consistent!
-- Good design will broaden the possible uses of your work
-- Planning to change your mind will help
+## Reality

+- you will be highly time constrained in gathering data |
+- you may prioritise gathering new data over tidying |
+- you may have a mix of quality of data |

 ---

+## Cleaning

+- Historical conventions are driven by a need to save time/space |
+- Humans are terrible at being consistent! |

+---

-## Tools
+## Cleaning

-- Most transcription software has a built-in means of reviewing and changing the consistency of a corpus

-### In CLAN:

-- CHAT is an extremely elaborate system of conventions coding very precise features.

-### In ELAN:
+- reviewing the categories that you have coded |

-- Explode conventions into parallel tiers
+- documenting conventions |

-### In General:

-- Search for punctuation, sequences of capital letters, ...
+- providing metadata to describe the components of the corpus |
+- moving away from convention to explicit, consistent and verbose coding of categories of annotations |

+---

+- reveals inconsistencies |
+- tests robustness of categories |

 ---